elixir-crawly/crawly/documentation/configuration.md

 The maximum number of concurrent (ie. simultaneous) requests that will be performed by the Crawly workers.

+### max_retries :: pos_integer()

+default: 3

+Controlls the amount of retries made by the Crawly in order to fetch a successful request (the one with HTTP 200 response).

 ### proxy :: binary()

 Requests can be directed through a proxy.
 It will set the proxy option for the request.
 It's possible to set proxy using the proxy value of Crawly config, for example:

 ```
 config :crawly,
     proxy: "<proxy_host>:<proxy_port>",